 I had the chance to dig into the subject of hell deeper than I ever had previously, reassessing my position and belief to make sure that what I believe aligns with Scripture.

 Warning: This will be a 3 part series, each consisting of a very long, exhaustive study of the subject.
-I am doing my best here to present as much evidence as I can, explain my reasoning for believing the way I do, so that at the end there should be little to no room for misunderstanding of my position, or the logic I'm using to ground it.
-Ultimately, the only disagreement possible should be that of interpretation.
+I am doing my best here to present as much evidence as I can and explain my reasoning for believing the way I do, so that at the end there will be little to no room for misunderstanding my position, or the logic I'm using to ground it.
+Ultimately, my hope is that the only disagreement possible would be that of interpretation.

 Total Annihilation is one of my favorite games.
 A futuristic real-time strategy game with robots where your goal is to (totally) annihilate your opponent.
-It is also an inevitable, and controversial concept that pops up when discussing the subject of hell.
+Annihilation is also an inevitable and controversial concept that pops up when discussing the subject of hell.

 There is a doctrine known as

 Annihilationism that states that hell is not a place of eternal punishment, as you may understand from the more prevalent or traditional church view, but rather that hell is a place of punishment where ultimately the punished being will burn up and cease to exist, or "be annihilated."
-I was first properly introduced to this doctrine about 3 years back through a video, which I also had previously blogged about.
-However, the format of that long series of posts was more of a debate/counter-point to the video's specific arguments, which although we'll touch upon many of those again here, is not my intention to do once more.
+I was first properly introduced to this doctrine back in 2015 through a video, which I also had previously blogged about.
+However, the format of my long series of posts for it was more of a debate/counter-point to the video's specific arguments.
+Although we'll touch upon many of those again here, it is not my intention to take the same approach.
 Rather, I intend to give a very in-depth look at the doctrine as a whole, rather than attempt to pick apart different arguments in isolation.

 Using any Bible software you will find that in the original Hebrew